fatizehra/students-result-analysis/README.md

 # students-result-analysis
-This file contains exploratory data analysis in python on students' results in reading, writing &amp; math.
+This is my first end-to-end python project.
+It begins with some data cleaning techniques followed by exploratory data analysis to derive valuable insights from data and represented in colorful visualisations for better understanding.